bertmelis/espMqttManager/README.md

 }
 ```

-* You don't have to specify an IP address and hostname of the MQTT broker.
+* You don't have to specify both an IP address and hostname of the MQTT broker.
 The Broker's hostname takes precedence over IP.
 * `port` and `devicename` are optional.

 Use `pio run -t uploadfs` to upload when using Platformio.